gecrooks/modern-python-template/README.md

     except ImportError
     assert False
     raise NotImplementedError()
+    pass
 ```

 We have to explicitly omit the unit tests since we have placed the test files in the same directories as the code to test.

 The [pragma](https://en.wikipedia.org/wiki/Directive_(programming)) `pragma: no cover` is used to mark untestable lines.
 This often happens with conditional imports used for backwards compatibility between python versions.
-The other excluded lines are common patterns of code that doesn't need test coverage.
+The other excluded lines are common patterns of code that don't need test coverage.

 ## Linting